Berger Picard: Temperament

 The Berger Picard's attributes include a lively, intelligent personality and a sensitive and assertive disposition that responds quickly to obedience training.
 Picards are easygoing and mellow but can be reserved towards strangers.
 They require a lot of socialization during the first two years of their lives.

 Picards are energetic and hard working, alert, and are not excessive barkers.
 Some Picards are notoriously picky eaters.

 The breed also has a well-developed sense of humor, making them an endearing companion, and they continue to be used very effectively as both sheep and cattle herders in their native land and elsewhere.

 Like many herding breeds, Picards require human companionship.
 Since they can be demonstrative to their owners and enthusiastic towards other animals, formal obedience training and positive socialization is important.

 Health

 Berger Picards are a relatively healthy breed.
 Known medical conditions include hip dysplasia and progressive retinal atrophy (PRA).
-A reputable breeder will have hips certified by the Orthopedic Foundation for Animals (OFA) or by PennHip with the results posted at the OFA database.
 Eyes will be certified for hereditary diseases through the OFA as well (previously through the Canine Eye Research Foundation) and results should also be published on the OFA database.

-The Berger Picard participates in the Canine Health Information Center.
-To obtain a CHIC number, dogs must have their hips and eyes checked with the results published on the OFA website and their blood banked for DNA plus one elective, either elbows, thyroid, or heart evaluated.

 The breed's life expectancy is 12 to 14 years.